Harbour Heritage Centre

 The succession of industrial activity in the 1900’s provided the economic base for development of the Ladysmith community, although many of the changes have been harmful to the harbour environment and to traditional ways of life.
 As we move forward in a positive way, we realize that what occurred in the past has become our history.

 In the Harbour Heritage Centre, we provide visitors with unique waterfront experiences through our displays, legends, stories, slideshows and activities.
 Our purpose is to develop an understanding of our heritage and culture, build community spirit and ensure that our harbour is kept alive for future generations.

 After experiencing the Harbour Heritage Centre, wander along the walkway to the Waterfront Art Gallery, located upstairs at the north end of the building.

 Long Wharf Coal Diorama

 The ‘Long Wharf’ is central to the founding of Ladysmith as a community.
 In 1896, coal had been discovered at Extension, just south of Nanaimo.
 James Dunsmuir decided to build a town here where the coal could be delivered by rail, loaded onto ships and taken to world markets.
 ‘Long Wharf’ was built here in 1898-99.
 The first ship departed with its coal cargo in December 1899.
 The wharf remained in operation until 1931 when the Extension mine closed.

 In 2009, the Ladysmith Maritime Society decided to commemorate this important history in the form of a visual 3-D diorama.
 Guy Brooke, a local artist, was commissioned to create a diorama of the Ladysmith ‘Long Wharf’.
-Guy did research, drew up plans and began the project but, unfortunately, passed away in 2010.
+Guy researched, drew up plans and began the project but, unfortunately, passed away in 2010.
 In 2013, Dave Ames saw the unfinished diorama and said his group of model railroaders would be interested in completing the project.
-The volunteer group including Dave Ames, Harry Southern, Ken Black, Bob Hartl, Victor Gerwin, Jim Irvine, Vies Salanski and Bill Hook began in 2013 and, working cooperatively, completed the diorama in 2014.
+The volunteer group including Dave Ames, Harry Southern, Ken Black, Bob Hartl, Victor Gerwin, Jim Irvine, Vies Salanski and Bill Hook began in 2013 and completed the diorama in 2014.
 Harry Southern documented the construction steps with his camera and shared his videos on YouTube.